-Voices is the newsletter of Emmanuel Church, which is on a hiatus.
-Our last issue explores the connections between beauty and holiness and celebrates 20 years of publishing a newsletter at Emmanuel.
-View any of the complete issues of Voices to the right.
-They are in a PDF format and will open in a new window.
+Our newsletter Voices is currently on hiatus.
+In celebration of twenty years as Emmanuel’s periodical publication Voices’ last issue explored the connections between beauty and holiness.
+View any of its complete issues by clicking on them to the right.
+They will open in PDF format in a new window.
 Feel free to download them to your computer.
 You may also read selected articles from issues past and present.

 BEAUTY & HOLINESS